lisawilliams/lisa/_posts/2018-02-15-Boston-University-Computational-Journalism.markdown

 ---
 layout: post
 title:  "Newsroom Coding Interest Group at Boston University"
-date:   2018-02-14 13:35:39 -0500
+date:   2018-02-15 13:35:39 -0500
 categories: tech
 ---

-I'm pleased to announce I will be leading an informal working group on newsroom technology for students in the journalism program at Boston University.
+I'm pleased to announce the creation of an informal working group on newsroom technology for students in the journalism program at Boston University.
 This semester we will cover data journalism, immersive features built with modern web frameworks, and newsbots.

+**Organizers:** Lisa Williams and Samata Joshi

-We're keeping the group small and participation is limited; if you want to participate, let me know by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfhC6QR9eTbg1G0t2K-DJDVaB5XS2i4PAMpmhyzcZWhq-QbYA/viewform?usp=sf_link).
+We're keeping the group small and participation is limited; if you want to participate, let us know by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfhC6QR9eTbg1G0t2K-DJDVaB5XS2i4PAMpmhyzcZWhq-QbYA/viewform?usp=sf_link).

 # February 20: Coding Tools & Data Journalism